Would you like to see what we have written on a subject? Use the search below.

 The Book Of Signs - 31 Undeniable Prophecies of the Apocalypse by Dr. David Jeremiah has been popping up on my Facebook page frequently.
-Normally I would just ignore what I see as the sensationalizing of Scripture.
+Usually, I would ignore what I see as the sensationalizing of Scripture.
 It is, unfortunately, common.
 However, the bold claim to have ‘undeniable prophecies’ caught my attention.
-I understand that this is probably a marketing ploy which will ‘undoubtedly’ be successful, but still, it is a claim that should be examined.
+I understand that this is probably a marketing ploy that will ‘undoubtedly’ be successful, but it is a claim that should be examined.

 Let’s take a quick look at the three main views Christians have held over the last 2,000 years on the return of Jesus.
 This is just a broad stroke, and, of course, each view has multiple variations.
-It is interesting to me that the views are all defined by their interpretation of the millennium - which is only specifically mentioned in one section of Scripture: Revelation 20.
+Interestingly, the views are all defined by their interpretation of the millennium - which is only explicitly mentioned in one section of Scripture: Revelation 20.

 The Historical Premillennialism view believes that Jesus will return before [pre-] the millennium begins.
 They looked for a literal reign of Jesus on the earth for 1,000 years.
 It generally believes that the Tribulation is at the end of this period.
 Historical Premillennialism also sees the church and Israel united in New Testament times and believes that the church and the Age of Grace were featured in Old Testament prophecies.

-The Dispensational view is premillennial, although in other respects it is very different from Historical Premillennialism.
-Dispensationalists take the millennium to be a literal 1,000 year period in which Christ will reign on the earth.
+The Dispensational view is premillennial, although, in other respects, it is very different from Historical Premillennialism.
+Dispensationalists consider the millennium a literal 1,000-year period in which Christ will reign on the earth.
 They also believe that things will get worse before the return of Christ.
 They are focused on Israel as the people of God, and the Church is only an interim measure.
-Their system breaks the Bible up into different ‘dispensations’ where God dwelt differently with people in the different dispensations.
+Their system breaks the Bible up into different ‘dispensations’ where God dealt differently with people in the different dispensations.
 Therefore, it denies the unity of Scripture.

-Dispensationalism, which is very popular in many Christian circles today, has only been around since the 1800’s.
-It’s newness does not mean it is wrong, but it does mean it should be examined very carefully.
-This theory was developed by John Darby.
-One of the major influences he had was a book written in the 1500’s by Francisco Ribera.
+Dispensationalism, which is very popular in many Christian circles today, has only existed since the 1800’s.
+Its newness does not mean it is wrong, but it does mean it should be scrutinized.
+John Darby developed this theory.
+One of the significant influences he had was a book written in the 1500s by Francisco Ribera.
 Francisco Ribera was a Catholic Jesuit priest who wrote his book to defend the Pope against the charges of the Reformers that the Pope was the Antichrist.
 In defending the Pope, Ribera put the prophecies of Revelation, Matthew and other sections of Scripture into the future.
-How ironic is it that one of the most popular Protestant end times theories today was originated by a Catholic priest defending the Pope against the Protestant Reformers!
+How ironic is it that one of the most popular Protestant end-times theories today was originated by a Catholic priest defending the Pope against the Protestant Reformers!

-Dispensationalism is the point of view taken by The Book Of Signs and its 31 Undeniable Prophesies of the Apocalypse - the current interpretation of said prophesies has been denied by all three long-term end-times views.
+Dispensationalism is the perspective Dr. David Jeremiah took in his book.
+The Book Of Signs and many of its 31 Undeniable Prophesies of the Apocalypse have been denied by all three long-term end-times views.
+That should have eliminated the word "undeniable" from the subtitle.

-I do want to make clear that I have nothing against Dr. David Jeremiah.
-I have no doubt that he is a sincere Christian who loves the Lord and believes in the authority of God’s Word.
+I want to clarify that I have nothing against Dr. David Jeremiah.
+I do not doubt that he is a sincere Christian who loves the Lord and believes in the authority of God’s Word.
 Like Tim Lahaye and others, I am sure he has excellent material on other subjects.
 However, since these prophecies have been put forward as ‘undeniable,’ let’s examine them and see if they are indeed undeniable.

 However, IF God has given us these prophecies for a different reason or they have a different meaning, then I am afraid this view is dangerously close to violating God’s command in Lev.
 19:31: